Amala Food Nutritional Values | Health Benefits | Health Risk

 It is a Nigerian food made out of plantain flour/yam flour or cassava flour.
 It is mostly eaten by the Yoruba people of Nigeria.

-Nevertheless, one good thing about this meal is that it can be consumed at any time of the day since it digests quickly and easily because it is light in nature.
+Nevertheless, one good thing about this meal is that it can be consumed at any time of the day since it digests quickly and easily because it is light.

 Amala has a black or dark brown color due to the drying process and as a result of its cooking method.